ivan-sincek/file-scraper/README.md

 | unique | bool | no | Filter out duplicates. |
 | collect | bool | no | Collect all the matches in one place. |

+`minimum_decode` and `maximum_decode` will check the length of the decoded string after bad characters are removed.

 ---

 How I typically run the tool: